Everything you need to know

 With all the choices available, which is best?

 Each treatment method has some pros and cons that you will need to consider.
-That’s where we will be able to help.
-We will give you all the information you need, along with a recommendation based on our years of experience treating all kinds of alignment problems and bite correction issues.
+That’s where we will be able to help, and give you all the information you need, along with a recommendation based on our years of experience treating all kinds of alignment problems and bite correction issues.